Skip to main content

 git add app.jsjj resolve app.js

-git commitjj resolve --ours app.js
+git commitjj resolve app.js

 Continuing with Conflicts